-London, they were not taken seriously Because the descriptions given by people who claimed to have seen the puma were extraordinarily similar. <question> Point out appropriate paragraph completion.
-Editors of newspapers and magazines often go to</question> extremes to provide their readers with unimportant facts and statistics.
-Last year a journalist had beer instructed by a well-known magazine to write an article on the president's palace in a new African republic .
+<question> Point out appropriate paragraph completion.
+Editors of newspapers and magazines often go to extremes to provide their readers with unimportant facts and statistics.
+Last year a journalist had been instructed by a well-known magazine to write an article on the president's palace in a new African republic. \\\\\.
 The article began: "Hundreds of steps lead to the high wall which surrounds the president's palace."
-The editor at once sent the journalist a telegram instructing him to find out the exact number of steps and the height of the wall. <question> Point out appropriate paragraph completion Because of this, they were known as "prize</question> fighters".
-However, boxing was very crude, for there were no rules and a prize-fighter could be seriously injured or even killed during a match. <question> Point out appropriate paragraph completion.
-In order to answer some questions about life, we</question> have to consider the different development rates of various animals.
-We know, for example, that mammaliar lifespans vary from a few weeks to more than a century.
+The editor at once sent the journalist a telegram instructing him to find out the exact number of steps and the height of the wall.

+<question> Point out appropriate paragraph completion. \\\.
+Because of this, they were known as "prize-fighters".
+However, boxing was very crude, for there were no rules and a prize-fighter could be seriously injured or even killed during a match.

+<question> Point out appropriate paragraph completion.
+In order to answer some questions about life, we have to consider the different development rates of various animals.
+We know, for example, that mammalian lifespans vary from a few weeks to more than a century.
 But is this a "real" distinction in terms of a mammal's own perception of time and rate?
-Does a rat really live "less" than an elephant?
-The hear beats more rapidly and metabolism proceeds at a greatly quick rate.
-In fact, for several criteria of relative time, all mammals live about the same amount. <question> Point out appropriate paragraph completion.
-When people first began to try to fly in the 18th</question> century, they used hot-air balloons.
+Does a rat really live "less" than an elephant? \\\\.
+The heart beats more rapidly and metabolism proceeds at a greatly quick rate.
+In fact, for several criteria of relative time, all mammals live about the same amount.

+<question> Point out appropriate paragraph completion.
+When people first began to try to fly in the 18th century, they used hot-air balloons.
 However, it was not really possible to control the balloons.
-They wen wherever the wind was blowing.
-The idea of a real flying machine remained a dream for a long time to come That year Wilbur and Orville Wright made their first successful flight in an aeroplane. <question> Point out appropriate paragraph completion.
-One hundred and thirteen million Americans have</question> at least one bank-issued credit card They give their owners automatic credit in stores, restaurants and hotels, at home, across the country, and even abroad, and they make many banking services available as well.
-More and more of these credit cards have magnetic strips on the back which can be read by automatic tellers, making it possible to withdraw or deposit money whether or not the local branch bank is open. <question> Point out appropriate paragraph completion However, new technology may soon make this</question> possible.
+They went wherever the wind was blowing.
+The idea of a real flying machine remained a dream for a long time to come. \\\\\.
+That year Wilbur and Orville Wright made their first successful flight in an aeroplane.

+<question> Point out appropriate paragraph completion.
+One hundred and thirteen million Americans have at least one bank-issued credit card. \\\\\.
+They give their owners automatic credit in stores, restaurants, and hotels, at home, across the country, and even abroad, and they make many banking services available as well.
+More and more of these credit cards have magnetic strips on the back which can be read by automatic tellers, making it possible to withdraw or deposit money whether or not the local branch bank is open.

+<question> Point out appropriate paragraph completion. \\\.
+However, new technology may soon make this possible.
 Cars will have computers to tell drivers which roads have the least traffic.
-That way the drivers wil not waste time in traffic jams.
-There will also be less pollution because the car engines will be running less These new cars will be known as "smart cars." <question> Point out appropriate paragraph completion In neurotic anxiety, the person fears that his</question> instincts will get out of control and cause him to behave in ways that will be punished.
-In moral anxiety, the person feels conscience-stricken or quality about unacceptable things that he feels he has done or ever contemplates.
-Both neurotic and moral anxiety are derivatives of reality anxiety, the fear of real dangers in the external world. <question> Point out appropriate paragraph completion For example, customers see advertisements in</question> magazines and newspapers.
+That way the drivers will not waste time in traffic jams.
+There will also be less pollution because the car engines will be running less.
+These new cars will be known as "smart cars."

+<question> Point out appropriate paragraph completion. \\\.
+In neurotic anxiety, the person fears that his instincts will get out of control and cause him to behave in ways that will be punished.
+In moral anxiety, the person feels conscience-stricken or quality about unacceptable things that he feels he has done or even contemplates.
+Both neurotic and moral anxiety are derivatives of reality anxiety, the fear of real dangers in the external world.

+<question> Point out appropriate paragraph completion. \\.
+For example, customers see advertisements in magazines and newspapers.
 They often see television ads or hear ads on the radio.
 The signs along roads are advertisements.
 It is not unusual for people to get advertisements in the mail.
 However, manufacturers are always looking for the best form of advertising.
-They know that the best ads demonstrate products. <question> Point out appropriate paragraph completion.
-Gasoline comes from oil; oil is the raw materia</question> from the Earth that is used for many important products.
-In other words, petroleum is a nonrenewable resource.
-When the supply of this important raw material is gone, there will be no more. <question> Point out appropriate paragraph completion.
-In almost all major cities of the world, there are homeless people Most of them do not have jobs because of the bad economic situation in the</question> nomeress people whost of them do not have jobs because of the dad economic situation in the country.
-Their families can no longer take care of them because of the bad economy, so they live on the streets.
-Taking care of these homeless people is a serious problem because of their increasing numbers in many cities and countries. <question> Point out appropriate paragraph completion.
-A wise person thinks about the results of simple actions.
-He or she thinks beyond the situation and into the future.
-Part of being wise is intelligence.
-In this way, he or she can easily communicate with people.
-A wise person is also someone who mulls causes and outcomes of his or her movements over is a wise. <question> Point out appropriate paragraph completion.
-Many people assume that music is mediated solely in the right brain.
-That is not so.
-It is true that the right brain recognizes chords and melodies and seems to mediate pure and slow tones.
-Fast music, such as bluegrass, requires judgements about sequencing and rhythm, and for this, the left hemisphere lends its services. <question> Point out appropriate paragraph completion.
-For many years, people living in remote areas relied on the sears or Montgomery Word's catalogues to purchase the necessities of life.
-These "wish books" as they were often called helped people improve the quality of their lives.
-Nowadays, every household in the country receives a barrage of various catalogues selling everything from electric golf cards to padded coat hangers.
-But so often these items are just superfluous, absurd trifles. <question> Point out appropriate paragraph completion. .
-Wherever they go, people turn out in the thousands to greet them.
-The crowds go wild trying to catch a brief glimpse of their smiling, colourfully dressed idols.
-They transported in their chauffeur-driven Rolls-Royces, private permanent entourage of managers, press agents, and bodyguards.
-Photographs of them appear regularly in the press and all their comings and goings are reported, because, like royalty, they are news. <question> Point out appropriate paragraph completion.
-Most of the world is changing rapidly.
-However, some North American Indian leaders - called elders - do not want to give up traditions, their old ways.
-Technology does not impress them.
-Progress is not always good. .
-Therefore, they keep the stories, the religion, and the traditions alive. <question> Point out appropriate paragraph completion.
-Before a child is 14 years old, he or she views 11 thousand murders on TV.
-He or she begins to believe that there is nothing strange about fights, killings, and other kinds of violence.
-Many studies show that people become more violent after watching a certain program.
-They may even do the things that they saw in a violent program.

-"Оңтүстік Қазақстан ме ONTUSTIK-OAZAOSTAN MEDISINA AKADEMIASY PUUUHA AKADEMIASY PUUUHA AKADEMIASY 3001111012110131101 адемия" F. 79.
-60 11 1 3 Шет тілдер кафедрась 8, W. S. M. V. 044-36-11 () Аралық атте статтауға арналған бағд арлама сұрақтары 24page. from 41
+They know that the best ads demonstrate products.